 There are a range of training programs, both face-to-face and online, that can assist you to better understand and care for people who experience mental illness.
 There is also training available that help provide suicide intervention and awareness skills.

-If you are interested to participate in mental health and suicide prevention training, contact either of the servcies below to find out more about future training opportunities.
+If you are interested in participating in mental health and suicide prevention training, contact the servcies below to find out more about future training opportunities.

 • Mental Health First Aid Australia